-A government backed scheme using Credit Unions to provide low cost loans has been rolled out nationwide.
-These small loans with low interest rates are known as Micro Credit.
-The loans are called It Makes Sense loans – and aim to provide small , low interest loans for people on Social Welfare or State Pensions aged 18 or over.
+A government-backed scheme using Credit Unions to provide low-cost loans was rolled out nationwide in 2018 .
+These small loans with low-interest rates are known as Micro Credit.
+The loans are called It Makes Sense loans – and aim to provide small, low-interest loans for people on Social Welfare or State Pensions aged 18 or over.

-Moneylenders in Ireland charge can charge interest rates as high as 188% APR when collection fees are included.
+Moneylenders in Ireland charge can sometimes charge interest rates as high as 188% APR when collection fees are included.
 A €500 loan at this rate would end up with interest charges of €173 over 6 months.

 Credit Union Membership: